ghiscoding/aurelia-slickgrid/README.md

 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)
 [![codecov](https://codecov.io/gh/ghiscoding/aurelia-slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/aurelia-slickgrid)

-### Community
-Recently moved all my SlickGrid related repos into [ghiscoding](https://github.com/ghiscoding) org to regroup them all under a single location.

 ### Description
 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Aurelia.
 I have used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
 We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, this is the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons.
 Also worth to know, I also contributed a lot to the 6pac/SlickGrid fork for the benefit of Aurelia-Slickgrid.